Volunteer Impact Partnership

 Meeting your mission in a time of change.

 Today many human services groups are caught in a vise: more demand for their help, but significantly reduced resources.
-Continuing to deliver their mission will require tough choices and creative thinking.
+Continuing to deliver their mission requires tough choices and creative thinking.

 Using volunteers more effectively is one of the strategies.
 Drawing on our expertise in volunteer management and deep community connections, United Way is here to help.
 We bring extra focus and resources to the work through a successful, expanding program called the Volunteer Impact Partnership, or VIP.
 We started VIP in 2009 and have so far helped 115 area organizations to broaden volunteerism.

 Create an organizational shift and a roadmap for moving forward